ThomasBakaysaJr/dockerized-rce-simulation/README.md

 While not required for the lab, once the containers are up and running you can access the website by going to [localhost:3000](http://localhost:3000).

 Here you can confirm that only those with admin access will triggger the admin panel.
-It is specifically looking for a response from the webserver confirm (Authorizing) the user to have admin privileges.
+It is specifically looking for a response from the webserver authorizing the user to have admin privileges.

 This minimal setup showcases a simple stateless implementation of authentication and authorization.
 This is common for web services as it allows for the reduction in user lookup and authorization for every action.